Loading

 Asked Questions

-1. What is the use of blood and fluid warmer?
+1. What is the primary use of a blood and fluid warmer?

 About VRP Medgands

 VRP Medgands is a leading ISO-certified medical device manufacturer based in Chennai, India.
-Since [Year], we have specialized in high-performance thermal management solutions, including the Warmline® series of patient warmers.
+For over 17 years, we have specialized in high-performance thermal management solutions, including the Warmline® series of patient warmers.
 Our mission is to support perioperative safety and normothermia in OTs and ICUs across the globe.

 Certifications: ISO 13485:2016, CDSCO Certified, NABL Approved, IEC 60601-1, IEC 60601-1-2, ASTM F2172.